 | S = (1000/CN) − 10 | SCS curve number method (retention) |

 Study priority: Very high.
-This is the second-highest-weight topic on the exam.
+This is one of the highest-weight topics on the exam at 9–14 questions.
 Master the rational method, Manning’s equation, and unit hydrograph construction.
 These formulas appear repeatedly.

 Common question patterns: Calculate peak discharge using the rational method given a runoff coefficient, rainfall intensity, and drainage area.
 Determine flow in a channel using Manning’s equation.
 Construct or apply a unit hydrograph.
 Calculate the return period for a flood event from historical data.
 Expect problems that combine hydrology with hydraulics — for example, sizing a culvert or storm drain for a design storm.